ManhattanDeveloper/Distributed-Knowledge/GLOSSARY.md

 All Time High.
 This is the highest price a coin has ever reached.
 ## Block
 Blocks represent portions of a distributed ledger in which data is recorded.
 The blockchain itself is a collection of these smaller blocks linked together.
 In the Bitcoin blockchain, these blocks contain a list of transactions that were made during that block.
+## Block Height
+The block height refers to the number of blocks in the blockchain.
+In other words, the number represents the most recent block.
 ## Cold Storage
 A cryptocurrency wallet that is offline and detached from the internet.
 These are used for their increased security and difficulty of hacking.
 ## dApp
 Distributed Application
+## DLT
+DLT, distributed ledger technology, is a global shared ledger of data continuously maintained using a peer to peer network and consensus algorithms.
+A blockchain is an example of a DLT but there are other technologies that fall into this category as well.
+## Double Spend
+Double spend is when a user attempts to use the same set of tokens in multiple transactions.
+This can be achieved by exploiting certain bugs in the systems that facilitate the transactions.
+Blockchain technology eliminates this threat.
 ## Fiat
 Currency that is a government issued legal tender such as US Dollar, Euro, or Yen
 ## FOMO